bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 ### `buf.gen.yaml` and managed mode

-Code generation configuration has changed substantially in v2 configurations to consolidate settings in the `buf.gen.yaml` file and simplify setting up managed mode.Plugins are still specified as a list of keys under the `plugins` key, but the plugin type must be one of `remote`, `local`, or `protoc_builtin`.
+Code generation configuration has changed substantially in v2 configurations to consolidate settings in the `buf.gen.yaml` file and simplify setting up managed mode.

+Plugins are still specified as a list of keys under the `plugins` key, but the plugin type must be one of `remote`, `local`, or `protoc_builtin`.
 The configurations below are equivalent:

 ::: info buf.gen.yaml – v1 plugins: key examples